netdata/netdata/python.d/README.md

    it will be at least 0.1 ms, even if the measured time is lower than 0.1 ms.
    If the connection failed, the value is missing.

-2. **Error** int
+2. **Error** boolean
- * Connection successful: value = 1 otherwise 0
+ * Connection successful
- * Unexpected content: No Regex match found in the response (value = 1, otherwise 0)
+ * Unexpected content: No Regex match found in the response
- * Unexpected status code: Do we get 500 errors? (value = 1, otherwise 0)
+ * Unexpected status code: Do we get 500 errors?
- * Connection failed: port not listening or blocked (value = 1, otherwise 0)
+ * Connection failed: port not listening or blocked
- * Connection timed out: host or port unreachable (value = 1, otherwise 0)
+ * Connection timed out: host or port unreachable

 ### configuration